8 Laws of Social Media Marketing

 Gary vaynerchuk publicizes this concept quite a lot with his “give, give, give, then ask” advice to entrepreneurs.
 Essentially this concept is that you can’t expect that everybody is going to engage, do business and give value to you when you haven’t given them any value.
 Remember that with social media you don’t want to be pushing your products and services on people, they will unfollow you or tune you out.
 You need to give enough value that people WANT to come back and give something to you, whether that is a social interaction or purchase.

 Having an effective social media marketing strategy can be very overwhelming for entrepreneurs but the right tactics can take your business to the next level.
-If you want to get in touch with our experts about your own social media marketing strategy then contact our team today.
+Get in touch with our digital marketing agency in Melbourne to discuss your needs and goals.